sahana/eden_deploy_manual/README.md

 These scripts can be used to deploy Eden on a single, usually virtual, machine.

-There are 4 alternative stacks supported by these scripts:
+There are 5 alternative stacks supported by these scripts:
 * Cherokee + PostGIS (on Debian Linux versions 7, 8 or 9)
     install-eden-cherokee-postgis.sh
     configure-eden-cherokee-postgis.sh

+* nginx + PostGIS (on Debian Linux versions 7, 8 or 9)
+    install-eden-nginx-postgis.sh
+    configure-eden-nginx-postgis.sh

 * Apache + MySQL (on Debian Linux versions 7, 8 or 9)
     install-eden-apache-mysql.sh